uikit/uikit-site/docs/pages/navbar.md

 ### Alignment

 By default, the dropdowns are positioned below the navbar item and are aligned to the left.
-To change the alignment set the `align` option to the `uk-navbar` attribute.
+To change the alignment, set the `align` option to the `uk-navbar` attribute.

 | Position | Description                         |
 | :------- | :---------------------------------- |